booee/docker-build-info/README.md

-# build-metadata
+# docker-build-info

-A light weight tool to provide conventional metadata for your app builds.
+A light weight tool to provide conventional metadata for your docker builds.

 Someone may have written a better version of this tool but I couldn't find it.

 #### System Dependencies

-This tool was written for use in mac/linux systems and assumes you have `git` installed.
+This was written for use in mac/linux systems and assumes you have `git` installed.
 I've tried to keep things OS-independent, but I have not tested or verified other systems.

 ### Getting Started

-The "out-of-the-box" metadata captured:
+The "out-of-the-box" info captured:

 - `buildId`: A unique id to represent the build.
 - `buildTimestamp`: When the build was created.